Breast Reduction Surgery in Okatie, SC

 Women with large breasts who are unhappy with their appearance and/or want to treat symptoms such as back pain, breathing problems and poor posture may benefit from breast reduction surgery.
-This procedure removes fat and glandular tissue from the breast while tightening skin to produce smaller breasts that are more comfortable and in healthier proportion to the rest of the body.
+Breast reduction, also known as reduction mammoplasty, removes fat and glandular tissue from the breast while tightening skin to produce smaller breasts that are more comfortable and in healthier proportion to the rest of the body.

 In addition to physical pain and other symptoms, large breasts may also draw unwanted attention that can affect a woman’s self-esteem and make her uncomfortable with her appearance.
 Breast reduction can help patients regain confidence and enjoy a renewed self-image by creating a body contour they are proud of.

 Prior to your procedure, one of our experienced doctors will meet with you to discuss your goals and expectations for surgery, as well as to inform you of the details of your chosen procedure.
 This discussion is important in helping patients achieve the precise results they desire.
 Each procedure is fully customized for each individual patient.

 Candidates for a Breast Reduction

 Ideal candidates for breast reduction surgery are women with oversized breasts that cause medical problems, low self-esteem, physical or social discomfort or frustrations with the size of their breasts.
 Women must not be pregnant or breastfeeding while undergoing this procedure.

 It is important for patients to understand the details and risks associated with this procedure, and to have realistic expectations in order to be satisfied with the results of their surgery.

 The Breast Reduction Procedure

 The breast reduction procedure is performed under general anesthesia and takes about two to four hours, depending on the techniques used and each patient’s individual case.
 There are several different types of incisions that may be used for this procedure.
 Your doctor will determine the best type for you after evaluating your breasts.